litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 The report is accessible [here][report_url] and the summary can be seen on [X41's website][x41_report_summary].

-Once again, if you found anthing that is wrong / oversimplified in this article, **please tell me** so I can correct it right away.
+Once again, if you fund anthing that is wrong / oversimplified in this article, **please tell me** so I can correct it right away.

 > Special thanks to \\
 > `u/Rodrigodd_` for pointing out some things to improve in the article \\
-> `u/Shnatsel` for pointing an imprecision in `GIT-CR-22-03`'s conclusion
+> `u/Shnatsel` for pointing an imprecision in `GIT-CR-22-03`'s conclusion \\
+> `u/milliams` for correcting some typos \\
+> `u/ssokolow` for correcting some typos and grammar mistakes, and details about
+> unsafe benchmarking and testing

 [cwe_400]: https://cwe.mitre.org/data/definitions/400.html
 [cwe_125]: https://cwe.mitre.org/data/definitions/125.html